StackState Self-hosted v5.1.x

 To set up the StackState VMWare vSphere integration, you need to have:

 The VMWare vSphere StackPack can be installed from the StackState UI StackPacks > Integrations screen.
-You will need to provide the following parameters:
+You will need to enter the following details:

 To enable the VMWare vSphere check and begin collecting data from your vSphere vCenter instance: